hydrobricks/hydrobricks-doc/doc/advanced.rst

 Simple area-scaling method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The area-scaling method derives glacier area from ice volume using a volume–area power-law relationship.
-It is simpler than delta-h and best suited for small glaciers where a detailed elevation-dependent melt profile is not warranted.
+The area-scaling method establishes a relationship between cumulative ice loss and glacier area per hydro unit.
+It is computationally simpler than the delta-h method but less accurate, as it does not account for the glacier dynamics.
+It is suitable for applications where the glacier is small and is not expected to advance during the simulation period.

 The lookup table must be precomputed before running the simulation — see :ref:`Area-scaling lookup table <glacier_lookup_area_scaling>` on the preprocessing